abdrahmansoltan/Learning-Notes/Frontend/JavaScript/2-OOP.md

 ### Using `ES6 Classes` (NEW)

 Here, inheritance works by using the `extends` keyword to set the `__proto__` property of the `Student` class to the `Person` class.

+> Behind the scenes, it does the same thing as the previous way of creating objects using constructor functions, but it's just a more modern and cleaner way to work with prototypal inheritance in JavaScript -> **It's just an abstraction over the constructor function way**

 - Parent class